İnönü University

-İnönü University Turgut Özal Medical Center is one of the biggest research and implementation hospital in the world.
-It is an approximately 1400 bed hospital with 40+ operating rooms.
-It serves as a district hospital and accepts patients from neighbor countries as well.
-It is among the top three hospitals in liver transplant in the world and also serves in other areas such as kidney transplants, bone marrow transplants and burn injuries.
-Turgut Özal Medical Center has Faculty of Medicine, Faculty of Dentistry, Faculty of Pharmacy, Faculty of Health Sciences and also, it has an Adult Hospital and a Liver Transplant Hospital. İnönü University has planned to have Oncology Hospital until 2018.
+İnönü University Turgut Özal Medical Center is one of the biggest research and training hospital in the world.
+It is a 1,352-bed hospital with 38 operating rooms.
+Serving as a district hospital, it accepts patients from neighboring countries as well.
+It ranks among the top three hospitals worldwide for liver transplants and also specializes in other areas such as kidney transplants, bone marrow transplants, and burn injuries.

 In addition, İnönü University has the biggest Solar Energy Center in Turkey.
 With this energy center, İnönü University produces its own electricity for Turgut Özal Medical Center.
 This center is the most innovative investment and İnönü University did it its own endowment.
 Solar Energy Center fulfills 30 percent of Turgut Özal Medical Center electricity requirement. İnönü University Solar Energy Center started to work May 2015.